Supply and Demand Trading

 These are important to watch and take notice of because this is usually where everyone’s stop losses gather.

-This is the magic of trading supply and demand zones.
+This is the magic of trading supply and demand.

 So, they need to look for liquidity in the market.

-By understanding this, you will improve your odds because you will be trading with the smart money by following the supply and demand areas to profit from.
+By understanding this, you will improve your odds as a forex trader because you will be trading with smart money by following the supply and demand areas to profit from.

 Side note: smart money refers to the big institutions, hedge funds and banks from now on.